 An online consent form includes everything on a form that patients would fill out in your office, but it’s specific to telemedicine.
 Here are a few basic things you need to have on the form:

-• A statement regarding Health Insurance Portability and Accountability Act (HIPAA) compliance features and the confidentiality of the encounter.
+- A statement regarding features that help with Health Insurance Portability and Accountability Act (HIPAA) compliance and the confidentiality of the encounter.

 Additionally, if you’re treating pediatric patients, you may need to include specific provisions in your consent form.
 For example, Nebraska’s Medicaid program has special rules for children receiving behavioral health services via telehealth.